 A Jacob ram has been loaned to us from Wester Deans Farm and is now with our three ewes.
 This year's three lambs have been sold and will go to their new home just after Christmas.

-The views and recommendations of the committee were welcomed and accepted by the Trustees of the Project at the November meeting of the Green Routes Board of Management.
+The Trustees welcome the views and recommendations of the committee and they are discussed at meetings of the Green Routes Board of Management.